millerms/rd-study-group/_pages/meeting-format.md

 ### Tips:
 - Please silence notifications.
 You’re welcome to pass at any time.
-- Speak from your own experience; avoid advice unless requested.
+- Speak from your own experience; avoid unsolicited advice giving and/or ask permission.
 - Take space, make space: be mindful of time and voices in the room.

 ## Meeting Flow